Search

 You may choose to pursue SOC compliance because you are working on signing a potential client that values your security or your own company works with sensitive data and you wish to be proactive in implementing security power.

-SOC 1 (System and Organisation Controls 1)
+SOC 1 (System and Organization Controls 1)

 Service and Organisation Control 1, also known as SOC 1.
 It is documentation prominently designed for institutions offering outsourcing technology services and can impact the financial security of their clients.
 It benefits companies providing outsourcing services, as it helps them to acquire leverage in the industry.
 It evaluates the internal controls of the industry related to the financial statements of its customers.
-It functions as a shred of evidence and assurance for the potential customers related to the security and transparency of the internal operations of the industry.
+It functions as a shred of evidence and assurance for potential customers related to the security and transparency of the internal operations of the industry.

-The report prepared after conducting SOC 1 audit is called SOC 1 report.
+The report prepared after conducting the SOC 1 audit is called the SOC 1 report.
 It was previously known as SAS 70 (Statement on Auditing Standards 70), but eventually, it was replaced by SSAE 16 (Statements on Standards for Attestation Engagements no.16)

 SOC 1 Report

-SOC 1 report is in compliance with Internal Control over Financial Report (ICFR).
+SOC 1 report is in compliance with the Internal Control over Financial Report (ICFR).
 It is documentation of the internal power that may be relevant when conducting an audit of a client’s financial statements.

 There are two types of SOC 1 reports: